Azure/Industrial-IoT/docs/manual/readme.md

 #### Logs

 For troubleshooting, the logs of the components of the Azure Industrial IoT platform that are deployed to AKS cluster provide information about any anomalies or warnings and errors.
-Section **4.2.3.2 Logging** describes how to check logs in Application Insights and in the Log Analytics Workspace.
+Section [Logging](Logging) describes how to check logs in Application Insights and in the Log Analytics Workspace.
 It should be noted that details of Application Insights and Log Analytics Workspace should be provided through values of the Helm chart so that logs are delivered to those services.
 In addition, a set up for the collection of container logs on the cluster might be needed.
 The default installation uses the oms-agent for log collection.
-Check section **4.2.3.2 Logging** for more details.
+Check section [Logging](Logging) for more details.

 To summarize that section, the logs in Application Insights can be found at:

 - `Application Insights > Logs > traces`

 - `Application Insights > Logs > exceptions`

 The container logs that are sent to the Log Analytics Workspace can be found at:

 - `Log Analytics Workspace > Logs > ContainerInsights > ContainerLog`

-For more details, please check section **4.2.3.2 Logging**.
+For more details, please check section [Logging](Logging).

 ##### Get container logs from Azure Kubernetes Service (AKS)